 The path leaves behind the Historical Village of Castelo Rodrigo, heading west along the PR2 FCR route, predominantly on dirt, towards the Côa valley, around the Serra da Marofa and past Freixeda do Torrão.
-At the intersection of the tarmac road that connects Cidadelhe to the villages on the right bank and on the straight stretch of the EM 607, to leave the tar, the pedestrian GR22 makes a slight left turn to enter the Reserva da Faia Brava, and later joins the road again and when it reaches the gate of Reserva da Faia Brava, a Private Protected Area, the route joins the Côa Great Route to abruptly descend the valley, cross the river and start the demanding climb of the slope, gaining different views of the river valley.
-The pedestrian GR22, after the demanding climb, turns right and goes parallel to the river, going around the valley until it goes up to Cidadelhe.
+At the intersection of the tarmac road that connects Cidadelhe to the villages on the right bank and when it reaches the gate of Reserva da Faia Brava, a Private Protected Area, the route joins the Côa Great Route to abruptly descend the valley, cross the river and start the demanding climb of the slope, gaining different views of the river valley.
+The bike path GR22 follows the tar road and, higher up, the presence of cork oaks announces the arrival at Cidadelhe.
 The route leaves from Cidadelhe along a plateau and agricultural area, heading south to Juízo.
 There, it turns northwest and descends into the valley of the Massueime stream, which it crosses shortly after.
 Leaving the valley, it passes through Gateira, after which it crosses a mixed and flat landscape, overlooking Marialva and its castle.
 When they reach the IP2, the GR22's pedestrian and cycling paths diverge in their trajectory.
-The pedestrian way goes north along the motorway, crossing it and joining the PR2 MED, going up the path to the castle.
-Marialva is the northernmost village of the entire Great Route and the route now heads south, descending to the devesa of this Historical Village, where it leaves the previous leg.
+The cycling route crosses the IP2 in the area of the junction, passes through Devesa and goes up to the castle from the south side.

 Fauna and Flora